MBHudson/SP-Proxy/README.md

 Kali OS 2020+

-☆This script will currently download socks4/5 and HTTP proxy lists, format and validate/saving the working proxy servers to use in your proxychains.☆
+☆This script will currently download socks4/5 and HTTP(S) proxy lists, format and validate/saving the working proxy servers to use in your proxychains.☆

 *If anyone wants to help out with a better name I'm all ears lol